georglauterbach/uncore/documentation/content/index.md

 1. Performance - [Rust] provides C++ / C performance.
 2. Correctness - _unCORE_ has high test standards, see [the documentation and testing advise](./development.md#code-documentation-testing).
 3. Simplicity - We want to make use of [Rust]'s high level of abstraction to write clean and concise code.

-## Vision

-_unCORE_ is not trying to invent the wheel anew.
-As of now, _unCORE_ is an educational project that does not run real software.
-We want to change this in the future. _unCORE_ shall make use of well-known and common concepts used in UNIX / GNU-Linux.

 ## Architecture